p2pu/course-in-a-box/modules/galaxy-introduction/_posts/2024-02-13_GALAXY_topic_2_collections.md

 > [!NOTE]
 >The samples for this lesson can be found at https://zenodo.org/records/10760705

+> You have **two** options.
-> You may copy this url into your browser to download the zip file containing all the files, and then upload the files to Galaxy from your local machine.
+>   1. You may click on this url to download the zip file containing all the files, and then upload the files to Galaxy from your local machine.

-> Or you may paste the links below for each file into Galaxy.
+>   2. Or you may paste the links below for each file into Galaxy.

-> However, you will need to change the file names if you use the second method.
+> :exclamation: However, you will need to change the file names **individually** in Galaxy, if you use the second method.

 ```
 https://zenodo.org/records/10760705/files/SRR24446250_1.fastq.gz?download=1